You will find low-density polyethylene in a number of different items around the home. This can include:

 Let’s take a look at the process involved when it comes to polyethylene recycling, as well as highlighting some of the different challenges faced.

-First, the film is collected, often from warehouses or farms, and then it is taken to a recycling facility.
+First, the film is collected, often from warehouses or farms and often after being baled using a waste baler or waste compactor.
+It is taken to a recycling facility.
 One of the great challenges of recycling LDPE film is that because of its uses in agriculture, it is often contaminated, and must go through a proper cleaning and sorting process before it can be recycled.
 This can become time, energy and financially inefficient.

 Once clean, the other challenge comes for the recycling machines.
 A general recycling machine would get LDPE film stuck in its teeth, causing damage to the machine and creating problems.
 On the other hand, special LDPE recycling machines can chew up the plastic into small pieces and then form them into pellets.